john-dalmolin/responsive-japanese-restaurant-website.github.io/README.md

 # Responsive japanese restaurant website
-This responsive website project about electric cars was designed and developed using HTML, CSS, and Javascript.
+This responsive website project about japanese restaurant was designed and developed using HTML, CSS, and Javascript.
 I hope you guys enjoy this demo project =)

 # Preview